Defiant Merkel backs Europe migrant policy as Bavaria row simmers

 Such a reversal of her 2015 open-door migrant policy would be a huge blow to the authority of Merkel, in power for more than 12 years, and undermine the Schengen open-border system at a time when EU tensions over migration are running high.

-In her weekly podcast, three days before talks between Merkel and French President Emmanuel Macron outside Berlin, the chancellor hammered home her stance:
+In her weekly podcast, three days before talks between Merkel and French President Emmanuel Macron, the chancellor hammered home her stance:

 "This is a European challenge that also needs a European solution.
 And I view this issue as decisive for keeping Europe together," she said.

-Merkel wants two weeks to try to strike bilateral deals with partners, such as Italy and Greece, on migrants and to make progress at an EU summit on June 28-29 on an EU-wide policy.
+Merkel wants two weeks to try to strike bilateral deals with partners, such as Italy and Greece, on migrants - possibly similar to one struck between the EU and Turkey in 2016 - and to make progress at a June 28-29 EU summit on an EU-wide policy.

 Seehofer's Christian Social Union (CSU), facing a tough state vote in October, doesn't want to wait.
 Members say the minister will defy Merkel on Monday if no compromise has been reached by then, and go ahead with the plans alone.